tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 used to sign a credential corresponds to the public key of the X.509 end-entity certificate.

-A TLS handshake that uses credentials differs from a normal handshake in a few important ways:
+A TLS handshake that uses delegated credentials differs from a normal handshake in a few important ways:

 * The client provides an extension in its ClientHello that indicates support for this mechanism.